LIMBAL RELAXING INCISIONS (LRIs)

 AFTER LRI SURGERY:

-LRI SURGERY REVOCERY:
+LRI SURGERY RECOVERY: